Home alone: preventing separation anxiety.

 If you know your dog quickly gets unsettled while you are out, it’s time to go back to basics.
 Follow the steps recommended for leaving a new puppy alone for the first time – though be aware it can take an adult dog longer to learn that it’ll be okay to be on their own for a short while.
 Severe cases of separation anxiety will need professional help.
 Speak to your vet first, and they can recommend an accredited behaviourist once your dog has a clean bill of health.

 After the holidays: getting your dog back into your normal routine

 Holidays, like Christmas and Easter, usually mean you have more time to spend with loved ones – your dog included.
 But what happens once the holiday is over and life goes back to normal?

 You can help your dog to avoid feeling this way by easing them back into their normal routine.
 Leave them alone in the house while you go out for a short trip or while you spend time in another room.
 Gradually build up the amount of time your dog is spending alone until they’re ready to go back to their normal routine.
-Remember to use interactive toys to keep them busy while you are out, and ensuring they are well exercised and ready to sleep will also help them to settle.
+Make sure your dog has been for a good walk before you have to go out and leave them.
+This will help them to settle and rest while you’re away.
+Interactive toys also help to keep them busy once they’ve woken up and while they’re waiting for you to get home.